City of Surrey

 - Special consideration given to people with previous experience working with Indigenous youth and families.

-- Valid BC Class 5 Driver’s License with safe driving record, as well as access to a personal vehicle.
+- Valid BC Class 5 Driver’s License with safe driving record.

 - Able to obtain and maintain the relevant level of RCMP enhanced reliability security clearance throughout employment.